sakurashiki/youmu/README.md

 # How to work?

 This is very very normal Ruby on Rails apps.
-Do investigate yourself!Ÿ˜
+Do investigate yourself!

 -> http://rubyonrails.org/